Theme

 Which checkpoint actually fits the workflow: the 9B route for smaller experiments, the 35B route for heavier local or hosted testing, or the 397B and FP8 variants for specialized infrastructure.

-Hardware, memory, serving framework, quantization, context, tool-calling, and latency requirements before connecting the model to coding-agent CLIs, terminals, repositories, or automated test loops.
+Hardware, memory, serving framework, quantization, context length, reasoning parser, tool-call parser, and latency requirements before connecting the model to coding-agent CLIs, terminals, repositories, or automated test loops.

 Benchmark methodology, benchmark contamination risk, and project-reported comparisons before treating any score as a reliable signal for a real repository.